-Hospice services emphasize comfort measures rather than aggressive curative treatment.
+Hospice services emphasize comfort, palliative measures rather than aggressive curative treatment.
 Hospice provides a coordinated program of professional services, including pain control and counseling for patients who have a prognosis of six-months or less to live.
 Counseling and support for the family members and friends of the terminally ill patient are also provided.
 Hospice services are predominately provided in the patient's home.
-However, the services are also available in ALFs and nursing homes.
+However, the services are also available in ALFs, nursing homes and hospice impatient or residential units.
 Hospice providers are required to be licensed and inspected by the state of Florida.